dw/sortedfile/README.md

-There is an unfortunate limit: as ``mmap.mmap`` does not drop the GIL during a read, page faults are enough to hang a process attempting to serve clients using multiple threads. ``file`` does not have this problem, nor does forking a new process per client (or maintaining a process pool).
+There is an unfortunate limit: as ``mmap.mmap`` does not drop the GIL during a read, page faults are enough to hang a process attempting to serve clients using multiple threads. ``file`` does not have this problem, nor does forking a new process per client, or maintaining a process pool.